 Bering River

 The current SEG (13,000–33,000) for this stock was adopted in 2003 and was developed using the percentile approach of Bue and Hasbrouck (unpublished) and peak aerial surveys from 7 index systems.
-For this review the data set was updated through 2018 and recommendations from Clark et al. 2014 and yield analysis were applied to determine escapements that provide sustained yield (Appendix A2).
+For this review the data set was updated through 2018 and recommendations from Clark et al. (2014) and yield analysis were applied to determine escapements that provide sustained yield (Appendix A2).
 This stock is high contrast (14.4) with an average harvest rate likely greater than 40% and high measurement error (aerial surveys).
 A percentile approach is not recommended for stocks with average harvest rates of .4 or greater (Clarke et al. 2014).

 We calculated yields from complete brood years (1982-2013) and generated Markov yield tables.
 Yield analysis indicated highest (>100,000) mean yields occur within an aerial escapement index range of 10,000–20,000, and that escapements indices from 5,000 to 25,000 produce average yields greater than 90,000.
 Based on these results the committee recommends the Bering River coho salmon SEG be updated to 13,000–25,000.
 The change in this goal has allocative implications for Copper River Delta subsistence, commercial, and sport fisheries.